Blog

 Perhaps construction could adopt a similar approach to reduce defects and facilities that are not fit for purpose but making the builder accountable for through life maintenance for 10 years?

 Every construction project tends to start with building a risk register which occurs 99.9% of times in a spreadsheet.
-In construction, project managers are not fortune tellers and it's impossible to expect them to predict every risk event during the construction process.
-However, to put some framework around it the exercise, they perform risk analysis using Monte Carlo Simulations which returns reasonable cost allowances.
+In construction, project managers are not fortune tellers and it's impossible to expect them to predict and have risk identification event during the construction process.
+However, to put some framework around it they exercise, they perform risk analysis using Monte Carlo Simulations which returns reasonable cost allowances.
 As projects are a waterfall process, projects only then get one shot at addressing the risk if it occurs.

 Rather, in software development we progress in an agile manner iterating over small problems and risks as they occur.
 We progress only as much work to keep the risks low while delivering meaningful value for the client.
 We aren’t sure exactly when we will finish or how much it will cost, but we know it will be roughly in a given range.